hubin-keio/Spike_NLP/README.md

 ## Installation
-To match the packages found in our conda environment, spike_env, you can run: `conda create --name spike_env --file package-list.txt`.
-The pnlp module can be installed using `pip install -e .`.
-Additional dependencies for pip (that may or may not be in `package-list.txt` can be found in `requirements.txt`.
+To match the packages found in our conda environment, spike_env, you can run `conda env create -f environment.yml`.
+After activating the conda environment, the pnlp module can be installed using `pip install -e .`.

 Other requirements:
 - NVIDIA GPU